-Certain investment securities at amortized cost, reverse repurchase agreements, interbank loans receivables, and FCNC are included as part of Due from Other Banks is excluded from cash and cash equivalents for cash flow purposes (see Note 24).
-Margin deposits presented as part of Due from Other Banks is excluded from cash and cash equivalents for cash flow purposes (see Note 9).
+Certain investment securities at amortized cost, reverse repurchase agreements, interbank loans receivables, and FCNC are included as part of cash and cash equivalents for cash flow purposes but are presented as part of Trading and Investment Securities, Loans and Other Receivables, and Other Resources, respectively, in the statements of financial position (see Note 9.).

-Notes to Financial Statements
+See Notes to Financial Statements.

-BDO UNIBANK, INC. AND SUBSIDIARIES

-DECEMBER 31, 2023, 2022 AND 2021
+BDO UNIBANK, INC. AND SUBSIDIARIES NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2023, 2022 AND 2021